wiz0u/WTelegramClient/FAQ.md

     - Build your code in RELEASE mode
     - Modify your config callback to reply to "server_address" with the IP address of Telegram production servers (as found on your API development tools)

-2) Did you call `LoginUserIfNeeded()`?
+2) Did you call `Login` or `LoginUserIfNeeded` succesfully?
-If you don't authenticate as a user (or bot), you have access to a very limited subset of Telegram APIs
+If you don't complete authentication as a user (or bot), you have access to a very limited subset of Telegram APIs.
+Make sure your calls succeed and don't throw an exception.

 3) Did you use `await` with every Client methods?
 This library is completely Task-based.
 You should learn, understand and use the [asynchronous model of C# programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) before proceeding further.
+Using `.Result` or `.Wait()` can lead to deadlocks.

 4) Is your program ending immediately instead of waiting for Updates?
 Your program must be running/waiting continuously in order for the background Task to receive and process the Updates.
-So make sure your main program doesn't end immediately.
+So make sure your main program doesn't end immediately or dispose the client too soon (via `using`?).
 For a console program, this is typical done by waiting for a key or some close event.

 5) Is every Telegram API call rejected? (typically with an exception message like `AUTH_RESTART`)
 The user authentification might have failed at some point (or the user revoked the authorization).
 It is therefore necessary to go through the authentification again.
 This can be done by deleting the WTelegram.session file, or at runtime by calling `client.Reset()`